AmbireTech/adex-protocol/components/smart-platform.md

 @TODO describe internal ledgers in adex-smart-platform: there's one on which events were provably observed by other users; and one for how many fees are claimed (ClaimValidationFee, can be created by a validator to make them claim a fee)

 @TODO describe the bidding model; bidding is currenly not trustless, so describe the implications of this; we can make a mini state channel like thing where each next bid links a previous one by hash, but that's not censorship resistant; it's also very similar to a blind auction

+@TODO adex-smart-platform: might need a restriction on the max publishers, or on min spend per publisher; since otherwise it might not be worth it for a publisher to withdraw